Giving your children pocket money can be a great way to get them thinking about finances from an early age.

 - It can create envy - if your child earns more or less than their friends.

 One option is to give your children cash for their pocket money, which you can then encourage them to look after and keep safe.

 However, you might not always want to give them cash at all, especially with the current concerns around physical contact.

-An alternative to cash is to make use of Starling Kite, a debit card for young people aged 6 - 16.
-It’s like a bank account, but as the parent or guardian, you get better control and visibility.
+An alternative to cash is to make use of Starling Kite, a debit card for young people aged 6 - 15.
+It’s like a bank account, but as the adult, you get better control and visibility.
 Starling Kite is managed through our app, and you can load on pocket money in an instant.
-As a parent or guardian, you can also check and control specific activities such as cash withdrawals or online payments, and set daily spend limits.
+As the adult, you can also check and control specific activities such as cash withdrawals or online payments, and set daily spend limits.
 A Kite card comes ready blocked for merchants that aren’t age appropriate, including pubs and betting agents.
 Real-time notifications let you know exactly how they are spending.

 Another useful thing about the Starling Kite option is the security.
 With Kite, if there’s ever a scare about the card being lost or stolen, you can lock / unlock the card with just a tap, in the app.